AdobeDocs/journey-optimizer.sv-SE/help/using/offers/offer-library/add-representations.md

 >[!NOTE]
 >
-> Arbeta med [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target=&quot;_blank&quot;}, du måste distribuera [!DNL Assets Essentials] för din organisation och se till att användarna är en del av **Assets Essentials hemanvändare** eller/och **Assets Essentials-användare** Produktprofiler.
-Läs mer på [den här sidan](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html){target=&quot;_blank&quot;}.
+> Arbeta med [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target="_blank"}, you need to deploy [!DNL Assets Essentials] for your organization and make sure that users are a part of the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
+Learn more on [this page](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html){target="_blank"}.

 1. Välj alternativet **[!UICONTROL Asset library]**.